-According to data released by the Polish Central Statistical Office (GUS), the average employment in May grew by 4.5 percent year-on-year, while the wages grew by 5.4 percent.
-In month-to-month terms, wages declined by 2.2 percent, while the employment remained unchanged.
+According to data released by the Polish Central Statistical Office (GUS), the average employment in companies in February grew by 3.7 percent year-on-year, while the wages grew by 6.8 percent.
+In month-to-month terms, employment grew by 0.2 percent, while salaries increased by 0.2 percent as well.

 According to data released by the EU’ statistics office, the nominal hourly labor costs in Poland in Q4 increased by 6.5 percent y/y.
 The Q3 growth stood at 4.8 percent.

 Poland’s base inflation (excluding food and energy prices) amounted to 0.8 percent in February, compared with 1 percent the month before, according to data released by Poland’s Central Bank NBP.

 Poland’s inflation rate stood at 1.4 percent in February year-on-year, the Central Statistical Office (GUS) said.

 Seasonally adjusted industrial production in Poland increased by 6.3 percent year on year in January, according to data published by Eurostat.

 According to data released by Poland’s Central Statistical Office (GUS), in year-on-year terms, exports in January contracted by 0.4 percent, while imports grew by 5.3 percent.